Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

-Since $E_{\one, z}$ is unital and trace-preserving, the formula~(\ref{eqn:delta_state}) is consistent with $*$-homomorphisms associated to volumetric inclusions.
-By Takeda's theorem~(Theorem~\ref{thm:Takeda}), we have a well-defined bulk state on all $(\mathcal{A})_\Z$, whose coefficients in the computational basis are given by a matrix product state expansion with site-dependent angles.
-The map $E_{\one, z}$ plays a distinguished role in the following and so we shall write $\phi_z$ to emphasize this.
+Since $E_{\one, \bullet}$ is unital and trace-preserving, the formula~(\ref{eqn:delta_state}) is consistent with $*$-homomorphisms associated to volumetric inclusions.
+By Takeda's theorem~(Theorem~\ref{thm:Takeda}), we have a well-defined bulk state on all $\mathcal{A}_\Z$, whose coefficients in the computational basis are given by a matrix product state expansion with site-dependent angles.
+The map $E_{\one, \bullet}$ plays a distinguished role in the following and so we shall abbreviate it as $\phi_\bullet$.